DeLaVergne Leads Havoc to Shutout of Roanoke

 - DeLaVergne Leads Havoc to Shutout of Roanoke - Huntsville Havoc

-- Dawgs Shut out in Huntsville, 5-0 - Roanoke Rail Yard Dawgs
+- Dawgs Drop Ice Flyers in OT, 3-2 - Roanoke Rail Yard Dawgs

-- Levine, Rivermen Top Macon in Goaltending Duel, 2-1 - Peoria Rivermen
+- Johnson's Heroics, Marsh's Pair Bolt Marksmen to Sixth Straight - Fayetteville Marksmen

-- Marksmen Score a Touchdown en route to Fifth-Straight Win - Fayetteville Marksmen
+- Smith's Last-Minute Goal Earns Point in Overtime Loss - Evansville Thunderbolts

-- Bolts Tally Three Power Play Goals in Loss to Marksmen - Evansville Thunderbolts
+- Ice Flyers Have Tough OT Loss in Front of 6,245 Fans - Pensacola Ice Flyers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.